usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Passive Attack
 An attack against an authentication protocol where the attacker intercepts data traveling along the network between the claimant and verifier, but does not alter the data (i.e., eavesdropping).

+#### Passphrase
+A passphrase is a memorized secret consisting of a sequence of words or other text that a claimant uses to authenticate their identity.
+A passphrase is similar to a password in usage, but is generally longer for added security.

 #### Password
-A secret that a claimant memorizes and uses to authenticate his or her identity.
+A secret that a claimant memorizes and uses to authenticate their identity.
 Passwords are typically character strings.

 #### Personal Identification Number (PIN)
 A password consisting only of decimal digits.